oleander/remap/README.md

 end
 ```

-To invoke the mapper, call `Mapper.call` with any input.
+To invoke the mapper, call `Mapper.call` with any input, i.e

 ``` ruby
 Mapper.call({ input: "value" }) # => { output: "value" }